Orientation of orbital planes of planetary systems detected in microlensing campaigns: Introduction

 In this paper, we propose a new method to investigate the orientation of orbital planes of the planets discovered by the microlensing method.
 The great advantage of the microlensing planets with respect to those discovered by other methods is that they lie all along the line of sight to the Galactic bulge, thus enabling a detailed study of the orientations in different regions of the Galactic plane, from our local spiral arm to the bulge, passing across at least two well-established spiral arms (the Carina-Sagittarius and Scutum-Centaurus arms).
 Any possible local preferential orientations may thus be connected with these morphological macro-structures.

 In brief, microlensing occurs when a planetary system passes close to the line of sight to a distant background star \citep{Gaudi2012}.
 The planetary system acts as a gravitational lens, temporarily magnifying the flux of the background star.
 From the analysis of the photometric light curve, it is possible to derive several parameters of the planetary system, such as the mass ratio and the projected separation.
 Most important to our study is the angle $\alpha$ between the proper motion $\mathbf{\mu}_{rel}$ of the lens relative to the source and the lens-planet axis.
 This is very firmly established by the shape of the light curve and is measured with negligible error in all microlensing planets.
 The orientation of the relative proper motion in the sky can be obtained if the parallax effect is measured \citep{Gould1992,Gould2000}.
 This appears as a long-term modulation due to the Earth orbital motion around the Sun (annual parallax).
 In alternative, the parallax can be measured by observing with a spacecraft at $\sim$au separation, as successfully achieved by {\it Spitzer} in a number of cases \citep{Udalski2015,Zhu2017}.
+Finally, the relative proper motion and its direction can be directly measured with high-resolution imaging follow-up a few years after the microlensing event, when lens and source are resolved as separate objects \citep{Batista2015,Bennett2015}.
 By simple combination of these two pieces of information, we obtain the position angle of the planet in the sky with respect to its host at the peak time of the microlensing event.

 The paper is organized as follows.
-In Section 2 we introduce the statistical sample used for our study.
-Section 3 explains what we should expect for a hypithetical anisotropic distribution.
-The comparison with the observations and the results are discussed in Section 4.
+In Section 2 we introduce the statistical sample used for our study and the basic concept of the measurement in detail.
+Section 3 derives the distribution of expected position angles from a parameterized anisotropic distribution of orbital planes.
+In Section 4 we introduce the likelihood function used to compare observations with expectations and discuss possible sources of bias.
+The comparison with the observations and the results are discussed in Section 5.
+Section 6 contains the conclusions.